vavanych/project2redmine/README.md

 * project manager runs P2R periodically to get actual data back to MSP
 * P2R sets start, finish, estimate and spent hours in MSP according to Redmine data
 * project manager compares data with baselines and corrects remaining part of the projects as necessary
+* redmine users are created if they don't exist
+* https is used if redmine_port = 443

 ## MSP project preparation